kwiksher/kwik5tmplt/doc/src/design/tools/plugins.md

     > A concept of Kwik5 is to use App folder as a project base.
 It is a kind of file based database where .json, .lua and assets files are placed.
 No more .kwk xml file of Kwik4

     > Direclty Editing  a file under App folder while running Solar2D Simulator means a live editing.
-No more build4 folder of Kwik4
+No more build4 folder of Kwik4 either

   **TODO** Active Document > Layer Selection Only